 Most water contains minerals and chemicals.
 The concentration of certain minerals is what creates the “hardness” of water.
 According to a US Geological Survey, hard water exists in over 85% of the United States.
 The hardness of water is determined primarily by the amount of calcium and magnesium it contains.
 Higher levels of these and other minerals define it as "hard."

 Soft water has a reduced concentration of minerals - so instead of having higher levels of calcium and magnesium, it tends to have higher concentrations of sodium or salt.

 While hard water can be damaging to your skin, hair, clothing, and dishes - it actually isn't

 too bad for your health.
 Positive benefits have been found in drinking hard water, as calcium and magnesium help to improve heart function, digestion, and blood sugar regulation.
-The removal of these minerals has the potential to increase sodium levels in the water, which could be harmful to drink, especially to those who have high blood pressure.
+Removing these minerals can potentially increase sodium levels in the water, which could be harmful to drink, especially to those with high blood pressure.

 It also makes it difficult for your laundry machine to properly rinse the soap off of your clothes due to the build-up of minerals.
 This leaves soap residue on them - sometimes causing them to smell unclean, and could lead to rashes and allergies on your skin.
 For the same reasons, hard water causes soap scum buildup on your dishes, leaving them looking stained and cloudy.

 However, we must mention the common misconception that hard water is bad for your pipes.
 Typically, if your home was built after 1975 or has been re-piped, hard water should cause no damage.
-But if you live in a home built from the mid-1940s to the mid-1970s that hasn’t been re-piped, soft water may be safer on your plumbing.
+But soft water may be safer on your plumbing if you live in a home built from the mid-1940s to the mid-1970s that hasn’t been re-piped.

 To summarize the many benefits, here is a